elucian/bee/syntax/structure.md

 ## Aspect Execution

-In Bee you can split a large problem into multiple _aspects_.
-You can resolve one aspect at a time synchronously.
+A large program can have multiple _aspects_.
 The driver control the execution of aspects in specified order top down.
 Before resolving an aspect the driver can interact with the user to ask for input.
-After resolving an aspect the driver can retrieve, combine, report or save the results.
-Some aspects can be self sufficient and require minimum interaction with the driver.
+After resolving an aspect the driver can retrieve and report or combine the results.

 **properties**

 * An aspect can be executed once or multiple times;
 * One aspect of a problem is executed using keyword _resolve_;
-* When aspect is resolved all rogue statements are executed;
 * An aspect can receive parameters and can produce results;
 * An aspect is always executed synchronously, never in parallel;
-* An aspect can not be used in expressions except unpacking and assignment;
+* An aspect can not be used in expressions except unpacking or assignment;

 **pattern**